kevr/vim-mdpreview/README.md

 Now, opening a markdown file in vim will launch the `mdpreviewd` service and writing one will update the preview.

+## Configuration

+There's just one configuration located at [example/mdpreviewrc](example/mdpreviewrc) which contains specific `PATH` and `PORT` environment variables used by the `mdpreviewd` systemd service.

+Before the service can successfully start, [example/mdpreviewrc](example/mdpreviewrc) must be located at `$HOME/.mdpreviewrc`.

 ## License

 This project operates under the [MIT](LICENSE) Public License.